BesenbacherLab/bbq_pipeline/README.md

 snakemake --directory "path/to/new/directory/"
 ```

-For example, to run the workflow with the provided test data in the .test folder run:
+To run the workflow with the provided test data in the .test folder run:

 ```
 snakemake --directory ".test"